+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: September 6, 2018 Revised Date: November 25, 2024 Title: Field Training Program Pages: 3 Distribution: All Members Cross Reference: CALEA Reference Chapter 33 Chief of Police Approval Todd Pinion
+Written Directive System September 6, 2018 November 25,

+2024

+Title: Pages: Distribution:

+Field Training Program 3 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 33 Torry Mack

 The Field Training Officer's Program (FTO) provides post-academy, on-the-job training evaluation of probationary police officers.
 The program is designed to present the probationary officer with an environment and the necessary assistance to facilitate the use of academic training of the police academy to the practical needs of the patrol officer.